-- Wash with tap water and laboratory grade, non-phosphate detergent, using a brush if necessary to remove particulate matter and surface films. - Rinse with tap water. - Rinse with de-ionized water. - Rinse twice with pesticide grade isopropanol (can not be an hand sprayer)...

-- Rinse with a solution of 5% sodium hypochlorite (neutralizes mustard). - Rinse with organic-free water (not deionized or distilled water and can not be an hand sprayer). - Air dry. - Wrap with aluminum foil, if appropriate, to prevent contamination if equipment is going to be stored or transported. - Water used in decontamination operations will be disposed of as a purge water.
+- Wash with tap water and laboratory grade, non-phosphate detergent, using a brush if necessary to remove particulate matter and surface films. - Rinse with tap water. - Rinse with de-ionized water. - Rinse twice with pesticide grade isopropanol (can not be an hand sprayer).. - Rinse with organic-free water (not deionized or distilled water and can not be an hand sprayer). - Air dry. - Wrap with aluminum foil, if appropriate, to prevent contamination if equipment is going to be stored or transported. - Water used in decontamination operations will be disposed of as a purge water.